Eutropios/WarMAC/docs/source/cli/warmac_usage.rst

  Using WarMAC
 ##############

-|  WarMAC has a variety of subcommands for users to select from.
-Each subcommand
+|  WarMAC has a variety of commands for users to select from.
+Each command has
-   has its own unique options and arguments.
-Wherever possible, options that perform similar functions for different subcommands will share the same name.
+   its own unique options and arguments.
+Wherever possible, options that perform similar functions for different commands will share the same name.

 .. note::

-   WarMAC currently only has the Average subcommand.
-More subcommands will be added in the future.
+   WarMAC currently only has the Average command.
+More commands will be added in the future.

 ****************
  Running WarMAC
 ****************

-|  Every WarMAC subcommand is preceded by ``warmac``.
-The general help section
+|  Every WarMAC command is preceded by ``warmac``.
+The general help section of
-   of the program can be viewed by running :option:`warmac --help`.
+   the program can be viewed by running :option:`warmac --help`.

-|  The general help section describes each subcommand's function, as well as
+|  The general help section describes each command's function, as well as
    describing the available flags and options.

 .. code-block:: console